Welcome to Research

 At Tameside & Glossop Integrated Care NHS Foundation Trust, we're looking for the safest and most effective ways of caring for patients and treating disease.
 We deliver research studies and trials within a variety of specialities across the Trust and work with clinical staff, patients and partner organisations, to help inform and develop the treatments of the future.
 Watch the video below to learn more about research.

-Tweets by @tgicftresearch
+@tgicftresearch

 The success of clinical research depends heavily on the willingness of patients and staff to get involved.
 It's thanks to all who ‘say yes to research’ and volunteer to take part in a research study or get involved in the delivery of research at the Trust.